Saudi Arabia PDPL Compliance: How to Prepare

 - Right to Obtain: Consumers have the right to obtain their personal data in a clear and concise format, including the right to request data transfer.

-Record of Processing Activities: Under Saudi Arabia privacy laws organizations must keep record of the personal data processing activities, so that the documented records are available whenever requested by the Authority.
-The records should contain the purpose of processing, a description of categories of Data Subjects, contact details of the organization, and the expected period for which Personal Data will be retained.
+Under the PDPL, organizations must keep a record of the personal data processing activities, so that the documented records are available whenever requested by the Authority.
+The records should contain the following information at a minimum:

 Privacy Risk Assessments